torstenboettjer/python_mcp/README.md

-# Python MCP Client
+# MCP CLI

-This a simple example for a python based MCP server on NixOS.
-For this example, virtual environments rely on [automatic shell activation](https://devenv.sh/automatic-shell-activation/) using devenv.sh and direnv.
+This repo adapt the installation procedure for the Python MCP CLI to NixOS using the [automatic shell activation](https://devenv.sh/automatic-shell-activation/) with devenv.sh and direnv.

 ## Development Environment